 With shutter priority, you can photograph this scene by only controlling the shutter.
 By setting the shutter speed of your image, the camera is free to change the aperture.
-It does so to ensure correct light reading.
+It does so to ensure enough light or correct light reading.

-The shutter setting of your camera focuses on movement.
+The shutter setting of your camera focuses on movement or a moving subject.
 If you use a fast shutter speed, such as 1/2000th, you freeze any movement that happens in front of your camera.

 A slow shutter speed will blur your subject.
 This shows that the subject isn’t frozen, but actually moving.
 We are free to decide which we would like in our scene.

 Shutter priority lets us set the shutter speed.
 For that particular scene, where you need full control over the movement.
 As the aperture is less important, the photographer doesn’t mind if it fluctuates.